hhvm/user-documentation/guides/hack/30-silencing-errors/05-error-codes.md

 @@ error-codes-examples/4063_null_container.php @@

-Why it's bad: indexing in a null container returns null, leading to runtime type errors later.
+Why it's bad: indexing a `null` returns null, leading to runtime type errors later.

 Suggestions: Check that the value is non-null with `nullthrows` or